devstark-com/vue-smart-form/README.md

 - ability to define custom function `serverErrorsFormatter` to fit error response from your back-end with format expected by mixin
 - autofocusing desired field when form mounted
 - perfectly fits with Buefy framework components `<b-field>` and `<b-input>`
-- customizing validation error messages with gracefull degradation from field-specific meessages to common messages for specific validator
+- customizing validation error messages with gracefull degradation from field-specific messages to common messages for specific validator

 **Submitter mixin features list:**
 - controlling `sending` state passed into child component with form